LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 > Please, feel free to suggest any other relevant item, to ask for edits or even to submit a Pull Request!
 >
-> You can also have a look at these broarder [contributing guidelines](https://github.com/SubstraFoundation/.github/blob/master/CONTRIBUTING.md).
+> You can also have a look at these broader [contributing guidelines](https://github.com/SubstraFoundation/.github/blob/master/CONTRIBUTING.md).

 - [Contributing to Contributivity](#contributing-to-contributivity)
   - [1.
 Git workflow & branching](#1-git-workflow--branching)